GrinonBarrett/Taksidos/Core Rules/Creatures/Legendary Creatures/Vile Guardian.md

  • Powerful Bones: While brawling with a foe; the limbs of a nekroktonai may inflict cutting, piercing, or crushing attacks instead.

- • Bite: It may bite a foe within 1 yard to inflict a biting attack.
+ • Bite: It may bite a foe within 1 yard to inflict a biting attack with advantage.

 ---------------------